SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/01-Cookies-And-Sessions.md

 // Setting a cookie
 app.get("/createCookie", (req, res) => {
   res.cookie("greeting", "Hello world!");
-  // here "greeting" is the key with value "Hello, world!"
+  // Here, "greeting" is the key, and the value is "Hello, world!"

   res.end("Cookie was set successfully");
 });